zerothebahdman/docker/README.md

   <br />
 - To create a container in docker use the `docker build` commad.
 To see all available docker build command use `docker build --help`. _NB: always use `-t` or `--tag` flag to add a tag to a container_

+## Tags, Versioning ang Tagging

+### Tags =>

+- To create a tag use the `tag` flag like so `docker tag {from latest version of the docker image} { to version 1.0 of the docker image}` eg `sudo docker tag divine-website:latest divine-website:1.1`

+### Versioning =>

+- To create a version for a container you need the specify the version when running the container like `docker run --name {name you want to call the container} -d -p 5000:80 {the docker image}:{the version}`.
+For instance I want to create a new container from an image I have already created, I will run `docker run --name divine-website-v1 -d -p 5000:80 divine-website:1.1`. _NB: `1.1` in this instance is the a tag for this docker image which specifies the version_